LLuisPP/S1.1-HTML-i-CSS-amb-Flex/README.md

 </table>
 </div>

-<h3>🤝 Contributions</h3>
+<h2>🤝 Contributions</h2>

+> [!WARNING]
-This repo doesn't accept contributions, but if you detect an error:
+> This repo doesn't accept contributions, but if you detect an error:

 Fork the repository
    - Create a new branch: `git checkout -b ErrorBug`
    - Make your changes and commit them: `git commit -m 'Error description'`
    - Push the changes to your branch: `git push origin ErrorBug`
    - Create a pull request